seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 text of the analytical
 **methodology** — if an analytical rule is not here, it is not in force, and if it is here it is not repeated anywhere else.

+**`2026-09-25-a` answers the owner directive of 20.09.2026 — «find the move before it runs» — and the answer is that the DETECTION leg is not what failed.** Measured on this engine's own `state.json`: of the sixty-four trade theses in its `archive`, **one reached `СРАБОТАЛО` and fifty-one were withdrawn**, fifty-nine of the sixty-four inside two days of publication and thirty on the day they were published.
+On 20.09, third run, ten coins stood in their own trend and produced two rows — two refused for DISTANCE, eight because `marketRegime` at the one price this file constructs no longer read trend. **Both branches are one rule, and that rule tests a single POINT for a condition that holds over a BAND** (§4): a coin's trend does not end at its pullback anchor, it ends at the price where its own `eff` reaches `EFF_TREND`, and that price is returned by the inversion `# BTC` already performs four times a run.
+Refusing the whole band because its far edge fails is not a prior about the market — it is arithmetic, and it is why an answer can only report a move once the move is old. **(1) §4 gains the TREND FLOOR PRICE** and every own-trend anchor is cut at it; **(2) §2's `В тренде, входа сегодня нет` line carries a PRICE per name** — the rule that a name without a price leaves the field already stood in this file and bound one field only; **(3) §6 admits a state change the protocol has ALREADY SHIPPED** inside the holding window, because the catalyst leg was a calendar and could not see NEAR's launch of 17.09, announced on the day it shipped; **(4) §6a MEASURES lane coverage** against each coin's own largest move, because NEAR's single lane is a governance forum and NEAR does not ship from one. §7 gains items 88–90 and item 77 is corrected in place. **What this revision does not do is widen the chase ban by one basis point:** the trend floor is a shallower entry by construction, and whether a shallower entry is a chase is decided by the unchanged anti-chase window — what changes is that a coin failing it is refused WITH a price instead of without one.

 **`2026-09-24-a` carries four owner decisions of 20.09.2026 and adds the one check this file never had.** **(1) `# СТРАТЕГИЯ — МОЙ СПИСОК` stops being a table** (§2, §7 item 87):